Boundary MPS contractions of 2D networks

 │ ⋮

 Note that this will just construct a MPS with random Gaussian entries based on the physical spaces of the supplied transfer operator.
 Of course, one might come up with a better initial guess (leading to better convergence) depending on the application.
-To find the leading boundary MPS fixed point, we call leading_boundary using the MPSKit.VUMPS algorithm from MPSKit:
+To find the leading boundary MPS fixed point, we call leading_boundary using the MPSKit.VUMPS algorithm:

 norm_vumps = abs(prod(expectation_value(mps, T)))